zafields/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/how_to_create_an_image_for_Intel_Edison.md

 The newly created edison.zip file contains an image for the Intel Edison that includes the iotdm_edison_sample agent.
 You can use this image to experiment with firmware update and factory reset scenarios.

 **RESOURCES:**
-- [Manually Building Yocto Images for the Intel Edison Board from Source][hackgnar]
+- [hackgnar: Manually Building Yocto Images for the Intel Edison Board from Source][hackgnar]

 [hackgnar]: http://www.hackgnar.com/2016/01/manually-building-yocto-images-for.html